openlexington/Lex_to_LIVES/README.md

 `mv .env-sample .env`
 Add your GitHub creds (or use a dummy GitHub account for automation)

-# extracts scores from health department site
+* extracts scores from health department site
-# transforms them to lives format
+* transforms them to lives format
-# loads to s3 bucket
+* loads to github repo

 `bundle exec ruby lives_etl.rb`

 ## Deploy to Heroku